Reading progress: 0%

 By the summer of 1965, the folk revival had become a visible part of the culture.
 The Newport Folk Festival in Rhode Island was at the center of this movement.
 For several years, Newport had brought together traditional performers, revival singers, and politically engaged audiences in one place.
 The atmosphere was shaped by acoustic guitars and serious music.
 Many listeners thought they were protecting something delicate.

-When Bob Dylan took the stage with an electric band in July 1965, people had an immediate and mixed reaction.
-Supported by the musicians who would later form The Band, he played a loud, amplified set that included “Maggie’s Farm” and “Like a Rolling Stone.”
-Some people in the audience cheered.
+When Bob Dylan took the stage with an electric band on July 25, 1965, the reaction was immediate and divided.
+Backed by members of the Paul Butterfield Blues Band and Al Kooper, he played a loud, amplified set that included “Maggie’s Farm” and “Like a Rolling Stone.”
+Some people cheered.
 Others booed.
-People have been debating the details of the night for decades, but the symbolic weight of the event is clear.
-A line had been crossed.
+The details of the night are still debated, but its symbolic weight is not.
+A line had been crossed in public.

-Another way of looking at it is that Newport is not a break, but rather a continuation.
+Another way to read Newport is not as a break, but as a continuation.
 Folk music has always been able to adapt to new situations.
 The banjo used to be considered a modern instrument.
 Recording technology had already changed how songs were shared.
 The next tool was simply an electric guitar.
 Dylan didn’t stop telling stories.
 He added new sounds to the mix.

 The controversy revealed deeper disagreements about what it means to be authentic.
 Was sincerity defined by sound, by intention, or by audience expectation?
 Could a songwriter who is also interested in politics use a drum kit without losing credibility?
 These questions would resurface later, when indie artists were also accused of selling out.